gbThreepwood/ele102-microcontroller/_sources/texts/Lessons/L2_digital_io.rst

 #.
 Add the required code to test the *OR* operation between the two inputs.
 #.
 As you know form basics of digital electronics, these are the three fundamental logic operations.
 Try to build the *exclusive OR* using only the three basic operations.
 #.
 Try to build the active high SR-latch (Hint: declare the variables :code:`q`, and :code:`q_inv` as global variables, i.e. declare them outside the functions).

-.. todo:: Add solution proposal after the lecture

-..
 The following source code listing depicts one possible solution.
 Note the commented solutions to the various gates except the final one.
 You have to uncomment only the solution you would like to test.

   .. literalinclude:: ../../../projects/platformio/dual-digital-input-logic-operations-solution/src/main.cpp
    :language: c
+   :class: toggle

 ..